-• Ensure HT, senior leaders and DSLs are appropriately up to date with the DfE full return to school guidance.
-See Guidance for full opening - schools as well as updates for example: 5 November 2020 • Government recommends sharing risk assessments online through the school's website as good practice. • Keep risk assessments under regular review in line with government • Provide regular updates for governors.
-See Guidance for full opening - schools • Continue routine updates to the school's staffing audit as situations may change.
-Consider the impact on statutory roles e.g. headteacher, SENCO, DSL, first aiders, paediatric first aider. • Offices are adapted to enable social distancing for teaching, admin and support staff where possible.
-Stagger use of staff rooms and offices. • Consider any office roles that could be undertaken from home reducing the number of staff in offices It is expected that schools will have a trained DSL (or deputy) available on site.
+Ensure HT, senior leaders and DSLs are appropriately up to date with the DfE full return to school guidance.
+See Guidance for full opening - schools as well as updates for example: 5 November 2020 Government recommends sharing risk assessments online through the school's website as good practice.
+Keep risk assessments under regular review in line with government Provide regular updates for governors.
+See Guidance for full opening - schools Continue routine updates to the school's staffing audit as situations may change.
+Consider the impact on statutory roles e.g. headteacher, SENCO, DSL, first aiders, paediatric first aider.
+Offices are adapted to enable social distancing for teaching, admin and support staff where possible.
+Consider that could be paediatric first aider.
+Offices are adapted to enable social distancing for teaching, admin and support staff where undertaken from home reducing the number of staff in offices It is expected that schools will have a trained DSL (or deputy) available on site.
 However, it is recognised that for some schools there may be operational challenges to this.
-In such cases, there are two options to consider: • a trained DSL (or deputy) from the school can be available to be contacted via phone or online video, for example working from home sharing trained DSLs (or deputies) with other schools (who should be available to be contacted via phone or online video)

-Where a trained DSL (or deputy) is not on site, in additio to one of the above options, a senior leader should take responsibility for co-ordinating safeguarding on site.
-All SLT lead identified Continue taking the attendance register and following up any absences in line with statutory guidance.
-Y School to follow risk assessments for premises and accessing outside equipment and areas. , Site Safety risks Fire procedures Lockdown Movement for lunch / transitions Toilets Security Ensure pupils, parents and staff are aware that DfE guidance states that different groups/bubbles don't need to be allocated their own toilet blocks, but toilets will need to be cleaned regularly and pupils must be encouraged to clean their hands thoroughly after using the toilet.
-Share updated fire evacuation information with all staff during daily briefing. r 2 4 8 Security including risk of theft Data breaches Share updated fire evacuation information with children Share lockdown procedures with all staff Follow revised lunch and break rotas to ensure safe movement around school Children to seek permission to use toilets to ensure staff know where children are at all times High expectations of how children move aroun school upheld by all members of staff k l
+In such cases, there are two options to consider: a trained DSL (or deputy) from the school can be available to be contacted via phone or online video, for example working from home sharing trained DSLs (or deputies) with other schools (who should be available г 1 r - Γ " to be contacted via phone or online video) • Where a trained DSL (or deputy) is not on site, in addition to one of the above options, a senior leader should take responsibility for co- ordinating safeguarding on site. - All SLT lead identified - Kayleigh Vile(HOS) embers • Continue taking the attendance register and oft following up any absences in line with sch statutory guidance. con mmunity Bubble registers taken daily, as well as class registers daily to ensure children are engaging with online learning. • School to follow risk assessments for premises Site Safety risks and accessing outside equipment and areas. • Fire • Ensure pupils, parents and staff are aware that procedures DfE guidance states that different Lockdown groups/bubbles don't need to be allocated Movement for their own toilet blocks, but toilets will need to lunch / be cleaned regularly and pupils must be 2 4 8 transitions encouraged to clean their hands thoroughly Toilets after using the toilet.
+Security • Share updated fire evacuation information including risk with all staff during daily briefing. of theft • Share updated fire evacuation information Data breaches with children • Share lockdown procedures with all staff • Follow revised lunch and break rotas to ensure safe movement around school • Children to seek permission to use toilets to ensure staff know where children are at all times High expectations of how children move around school upheld by all members of staff 1